mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/examples/ChainedPanels/README.md

 For example: You bought four (4) 64x32px panels, and wanted to use them to create a 128x64pixel display.
 You would use the VirtualMatrixPanel class.

-[Refer to this document](VirtualDisplay.pdf) for an explaination and refer to this example on how to use.
+[Refer to this document](VirtualMatrixPanel.pdf) for an explanation and refer to this example on how to use.

 ### Steps to Use ###

-1. [Refer to this document](VirtualDisplay.pdf) for an explaination and refer to this example on how to use.
+1. [Refer to this document](VirtualMatrixPanel.pdf) for an explanation and refer to this example on how to use.

-2. In your arduino sketch, configure these defines accordingly:
+2. In your Arduino sketch, configure these defines accordingly:
 ```
 #define PANEL_RES_X 64 // Number of pixels wide of each INDIVIDUAL panel module.
 #define PANEL_RES_Y 32 // Number of pixels tall of each INDIVIDUAL panel module.